COURSE DESCRIPTIONS FOR 2010

 Intermediate Jewelry Design

-Stone Setting Tricks, Soldering and Introduction to Basic Lapidary
+Stone Setting, Soldering and Basic Lapidary

 A workshop for intermediate to advanced students who feel a need to improve their soldering, learn more about stone setting, and are interested in adding lapidary skills.
 Basic knowledge of stone cutting and polishing allows students to create more unique designs with stones, beads and found objects.
 Developing better soldering methods, making settings for special stones and learning how to problem solve when things don't fit will help students to think consciously while developing and constructing individually inspired designs.
 This course is filled with bench tricks and methods to stimulate your imagination!